 Wild plants and lesser-known herbs are giving a fresh, natural, healthy spin to soups, sauces, dishes, desserts and cocktails.
-Uncommon herbs are not only giving a tasty upgrade to common foods and beverages but also introducing America to global flavors previously hard to find on mainstream store shelves.
+Uncommon herbs are not only giving a tasty upgrade to common natural foods and beverages without the use of unnatural added flavoring but also introducing America to global flavors previously hard to find on mainstream store shelves.
 Shiso, a leafy green herb belonging to the mint family, is making a name for itself beyond being just a sushi sidekick; it’s now being used as a flavor agent in dishes, drinks and desserts.
 Chef Greg Baxtrom makes a very special beet and snow pea salad at Olmsted in Brooklyn, NY, tossing in shiso leaves together with chili oil, citrus. and sesame seeds.
 Hyssop, a bushy purple and green plant also part of the mint family, which was all over our StarChefs flavor survey, is used by Google chef Matthew Delisle, Chef Jason Hammel from Lula Café in Chicago and Chef Jonathan Kallini of Bacchanalia in Atlanta.
 According to pastry chefs, anise hyssop pairs well with chocolates for desserts.

 From grain bowls to salads to pasta dishes and even pavlovas, sorrel, used as a salad green addition, has grown into a mature ingredient on menus in the U.S. Chef Vartan Abgaryan on 71 Above in LA uses sorrel along with chervil and tarragon as audacious herbs in his restaurant.
 The aromatic herb, epazote, is making the jump from Mexico to the U.S. with Michelin Star Chef Val Cantu of Californios in San Francisco, who uses epazote across multiple dishes on his regularly changing tasting menu.
 On the cocktail side, Texas chef Rocky Barnette crafts a epazote gin martini that was featured in Food & Wine Magazine.